pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 In the discussion above, an error has at least 4 parts:
 - The error code: it's the identity of an error
 - The message field: it's the error itself the user can view in TiDB system
-- the description field: the description of the error, what happened and why happend?
+- the description field: the description of the error, what happened and why happened?
 - the workaround filed: how to workaround this error

 Besides, we can append a optional tags field to it: